-1.1.
+- 1.1.
 This report explains the proposed 2017/18 Housing Revenue Account (HRA) budget for both revenue and capital.
-It has been prepared in conjunction with officers from the Communities Department and will be presented to the Executive Board on 6th February 2017 for consideration and recommendation to County Council.
-This report is presented to this Community Scrutiny committee as part of the budget consultation process.
-The views expressed by this Committee will be fed back to Executive Board for their consideration when they set the 2017/18 HRA budget and Housing Rents.

-1.2.
-The HRA budget for 2017/18 is being set to reflect:

-- Social Housing Rent Policy (set by WG) - Proposals contained in the Carmarthenshire Homes Standard Plus (CHS+) Delivering What Matters
+It has been prepared in conjunction with officers from the Communities Department and was presented to Community Scrutiny 20th January 2017 as part of the budget consultation process.
+The views expressed by Community Scrutiny are attached to this report (Appendix C) for Executive Board's consideration when they set the 2017/18 HRA budget and Housing Rents. - 1.2.
+The HRA budget for 2017/18 is being set to reflect: - Social Housing Rent Policy (set by WG) - Proposals contained in the Carmarthenshire Homes Standard Plus (CHS+) Delivering What Matters